Personalized email marketing: What it is, benefits, strategies

 3. Create personalized emails based on data with dynamic content

 Sometimes, just tweaking the copy within a ready-made email template to reflect on the specific list’s needs will be enough for the email to be considered personalized.
-However, if you want to go really deep with your segmentation, you’d need to leverage dynamic content.
+However, if you want to go really deep with your segmentation, you’d need to leverage dynamic email content.

 When to use dynamic content in email marketing